insideout10/wordlift-docs/docs/analysis.rst

 .. image:: /images/wordlift-content-analysis-start.png

 To begin analysing the content I'm writing I need to click on the *cog icon*.

-By doing so I'm asking WordLift to enrich what I have written so far.
+By doing so I'm asking WordLift to enrich what I have written so far in the editor.
 The text is sent to the cloud and named entities are extracted.

 .. image:: /images/wordlift-content-analysis-results.png